Python-Test-Engineer/AI-KB-BOOK/docs/index.md

 ### Prompt Engineering

+Now the preferred term is flow engineering.

-There is a difference between sending the documents and query to the LLM as is and a prompt template:
+There is a difference between sending the documents and query to the LLM as is and with a prompt template:

 "You are an expert in the field of medicine.
 Answer the following question: {question} based on the following documents: {documents}"